rbenv/ruby-build/README.md

 # ruby-build

-ruby-build provides a simple way to compile and install different versions of Ruby on UNIX-like systems.
+ruby-build is an [rbenv](https://github.com/sstephenson/rbenv) plugin that provides an `rbenv install` command to compile and install different versions of Ruby on UNIX-like systems.

+You can also use ruby-build without rbenv in environments where you need precise control over Ruby version installation.

+## Installation

+### Installing as an rbenv plugin (recommended)

+Installing ruby-build as an rbenv plugin will give you access to the `rbenv install` command.

+    $ mkdir -p ~/.rbenv/plugins
+    $ cd ~/.rbenv/plugins
+    $ git clone git://github.com/sstephenson/ruby-build.git

+This will install the latest development version of ruby-build into the `~/.rbenv/plugins/ruby-build` directory.
+From that directory, you can check out a specific release tag.
+To update ruby-build, run `git pull` to download the latest changes.

-### Installing ruby-build
+### Installing as a standalone program (advanced)

+Installing ruby-build as a standalone program will give you access to the `ruby-build` command for precise control over Ruby version installation.
+If you have rbenv installed, you will also be able to use the `rbenv install` command.

     $ git clone git://github.com/sstephenson/ruby-build.git
     $ cd ruby-build